310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% bubble Chiaki %}
 The running grounds is also clear!

-Heheh, walkie-talkies are so convenient~♪ This is fun, it’s kinda like we’re in an undercover investigation…☆
+Heheh, walkie-talkies are so convenient~♪ This is fun, it’s kind of like we’re in an undercover investigation…☆
 {% endbubble %}

 {% img /img/es/eventstory/schoolfestival4/7_2.jpg %}